convexset/meteor-fiber-scope/README.md

 # FiberScope

-A package for providing ultra-simple dynamic scoping capabilities in Meteor methods and publication functions.
+A package for providing ultra-simple dynamic scoping capabilities in **synchronous** Meteor methods and publication functions.

 ## Table of Contents